opencv/opencv/doc/tutorials/gapi/anisotropic_segmentation/porting_anisotropic_segmentation.markdown

 Traditional OpenCV is logically divided into modules, whith every module providing a set of functions.
-In G-API, there are also "modules" which are represented as kernel packages provided by particular backend.
+In G-API, there are also "modules" which are represented as kernel packages provided by a particular backend.
 In this example, we pass Fluid kernel packages to G-API to utilize appropriate Fluid functions in our graph.